Frequently Asked Questions

 Registrants can attend all academic sessions (panels, roundtables, seminars, workshops, and practicums), performances and screenings, special events, exhibits, and social events (the Annual Luncheon, the Reception, and the Scholars of Color Social).
 You will need to pay for your drinks at events labeled as “cash bar.”

-Only dissertation candidates are eligible to enroll in a seminar or workshop.
+Only graduate students working in the field and in their second year onward of their doctoral study are eligible to enroll in a seminar or workshop.
 Graduate students not verified can only audit seminars and workshops.
-Open the tab Seminars and Workshops below to find out how to get your status verified.
+Consult the Seminars and Workshops area below to find out how to get your status verified.
 Other Annual Meeting events are open to graduate students.

 To ensure quality discussion, the enrollment of a seminar or workshop caps at sixteen.
 For the most popular seminars and workshops, the leaders may run two sessions of sixteen participants each.